Are you looking for the concert schedule? It’s here: http://marewakefield.fanbridge.com/tourdates/

 If you don’t think you can get 15 people together, there are options.
 Perhaps one of your friends would be willing to co-host and help with invitations?
 Or perhaps they have friends who will bring in additional people.
 Remember neighbors, co-workers, relatives and church/temple members, etc. might like to attend.
-In order to make a house concert worthwhile, you typically need to have a minimum of 15 people at the show.
-Twenty, thirty, or more is even better if you have the space.

 A) Someone collects money from people as they walk in the door

 B) At the beginning of the show and/or at the set break, the host mentions the suggested donation amount and location of the jar.

 C) The host passes the hat through the audience.

 D) The host gets RSVP’s from folks and collects money in advance.
 This works well as people tend to show up more reliably once they’ve already paid!

 Hosts often include some kind of pot-luck style food along with the concert.
 Anything from a full-on meal to light snacks or dessert.
 Having some kind of snacking option is a nice way to facilitate interaction between guests who may not know each other.

 House concerts are a great way to build community through music.
 We love doing house concerts more than any other kind of performance.
 It’s really the best way to share our music with an audience!

 Still have questions?

 Contact us, we’d love to answer any remaining question! firstname.lastname@example.org